-The first major purchase for a couple planning to marry is often the engagement ring or rings.
-Many people still hold onto “traditional” ideas about how much one “should” spend on an engagement ring and want to be able to purchase an expensive ring for their partner.
+The first major purchase for a couple planning to marry is often the engagement ring or wedding ring.
+Many people still hold onto “traditional” ideas about how much one “should” spend on a ring and want to be able to purchase an expensive ring for their partner.
 The average cost of an engagement ring in 2019 is nearly $6,000!

 Those who don’t have the cash on hand to pay for a lavish ring may feel that they need to finance one in order to please their partner or keep up with the Joneses, but be mindful of the impact this could have on your credit.

 If you want to take advantage of an in-house financing plan at the store where you are purchasing the ring, you’ll likely have to open a retail credit card with the store.
 The inquiry on your credit report might ding your credit score by a few points, and the new retail card account will lower your average age of accounts, which is also likely to affect your score.

 In addition, if the credit limit of the store card is close to or the same price as the ring, then your individual utilization ratio will be very high or maxed out on that account, and it will also contribute to an increase in your overall utilization ratio.
 This makes you look riskier to lenders and thus has a negative impact on your credit score.

 Another way to finance an engagement ring is to take out a personal loan.
 Taking out an installment loan is generally less damaging to your credit score than opening a new revolving account such as a credit card and maxing it out immediately.
 However, the downside of taking out a loan to pay for the ring is that you will have to pay interest on top of the price of the ring, whereas with in-store financing you may be able to take advantage of an interest-free promotional offer.